-The definition of a node may vary significantly according to the context it is used.
-When it comes to computer or telecommunication networks, nodes may offer distinct purposes, acting either as a redistribution point or as a communication endpoint.
-Usually, a node consists of a physical network device, but there are some specific cases where virtual nodes are used.
+The definition of a node may vary according to the context.
+When it comes to computer or telecommunication networks, nodes may act either as a redistribution point or as a communication endpoint.
+Usually, a node consists of a physical network device, but there are some cases where virtual nodes are used.

 Therefore, blockchain nodes are responsible for acting as a communication point that may perform different functions.
 Any computer or device that connects to the Bitcoin interface may be considered as a node in the sense that they communicate somehow with each other.
 These nodes are also able to transmit information about transactions and blocks within the distributed network of computers by using the Bitcoin peer-to-peer protocol.
 However, each computer node is defined according to its particular functions, so there are different types of Bitcoin nodes.

 Full nodes are the ones that really support and provide security to Bitcoin, and they are indispensable to the network.
 These nodes may also be referred to as fully validating nodes as they engage in the process of verifying transactions and blocks against the system’s consensus rules.
 Also, full nodes are able to relay new transactions and blocks to the blockchain.

 Usually, a full node downloads a copy of the Bitcoin blockchain with every block and transaction, but this is not a requirement to be considered a full node (a reduced copy of the blockchain may be used instead).